Advanced Natural Menopause Remedies You Can Trust

 Explore histamine-lowering herbs like nettle, chamomile (if tolerated), and ginger.
 These support inflammatory balance while gently calming the system.

+With lower oestrogen, your ability to recover declines.
 Excessive cardio can increase cortisol, promote muscle loss and worsen sleep.

 To maintain metabolic health and muscle tone, exercise needs to shift — strategically.